The secrets of the survivalist plants

 We have uncovered five plants that have the extraordinary ability to not just live, but thrive in places that other life simply cannot survive.

-Yucca: Beating the Heat
+1. Yucca: Beating the heat

-If you made a list of the environments most conducive to sustaining plant life, the desert would likely be the near the end of your list.
+If you made a list of the environments most conducive to sustaining plant life, the desert would likely be near the end of your list.
 The desert is an extremely hot and harsh environment with its sweltering midday heat and dry, moisture-less atmosphere.
-Very few can call the desert home due to the ruthless conditions, but the Yucca is one of the few that thrives in this unforgiving environment.
+Very few can call the desert home due to the ruthless conditions, but Yucca is one of the few that thrives in this unforgiving environment.

-Ponderosa Pine: In the Line of Fire
+2. Ponderosa Pine: In the line of fire

 They say if you play with fire, you get burned.
-This is only partially true of the Ponderosa Pine, a species of evergreen tree that is resistant fire.
+This is only partially true of the Ponderosa Pine, a species of evergreen tree that is resistant to fire.
 When confronted with fire, most trees have no defense and are easily burned, but the Ponderosa Pine is different than most trees in that it’s adapted to its environment, and has benefited greatly from it.

 For thousands of years, the Ponderosa Pine has lived in environments that are prone to fire, most notably the West from Washington state to New Mexico, California, and parts of western Canada.
 These areas are extremely susceptible to wildfires, which led the Ponderosa to grow a thick protective layer of cork-like bark that can stave off the flames.
 Other fire-resistant adaptations include: